norairlabs/docs-norairlabs-com/docs/sdk/protocol/frame-structures-others.md

 ---
 # Frame Structures & Others

+NorAir Frame structures overview

 ## Structures Overview
-The frame packets are shown in their raw form.
+In this manual, the frame packets are shown in their raw form.
 They are structured in symbolic tables of 32 bytes, ordered from left to right, where the leftmost byte is the first byte the OBCS will receive.

 A message is a frame packet composed of sequential bytes with a header and data frames.